A good Samaritan found $27,000 outside a credit union and turned it in

 George Condash discovered a box of cash outside an ATM at a Michigan credit union on Tuesday.
 He put the money in his car and drove away, as the security video from the ATM showed.

-The video didn't show Condash was parking his car at the credit union.
-He then walked into the Westland Federal Credit Union with the cash and placed it on the counter.
+What the video didn't show was that Condash was parking his car at the Westland Federal Credit Union.
+He then walked into the credit union with the cash and placed it on the counter.

 "I said, 'Is there a reward for $40,000?'
 And I put it on their counter and they just looked dumbfounded," Condash said in an interview with CNN affiliate WDIV.